Serene-Arc/bulk-downloader-for-reddit/docs/CONTRIBUTING.md

 ### Running Tests

 There are a lot of tests in the BDFR.
+In fact, there are more tests than lines of functional code.
+This is one of the strengths of the BDFR in that it is fully tested.
+The codebase uses the package pytest to create the tests, which is a third-party package that provides many functions and objects useful for testing Python code.

 When submitting a PR, it is required that you run **all** possible tests to ensure that any new commits haven't broken anything.
-Otherwise, while writing the development, it can be helpful (and much quicker) to run only a subset of the tests.
+Otherwise, while writing the request, it can be helpful (and much quicker) to run only a subset of the tests.

 This is accomplished with marks, a system that pytest uses to categorise tests.
 There are currently the current marks in use in the BDFR test suite.

 - `slow`
   - This marks a test that may take a long time to complete
+  - Usually marks a test that downloads many submissions or downloads a particularly large resource
 - `online`
   - This marks a test that requires an internet connection and uses online resources
 - `reddit`